programmierbar/ab_testing/core/README.md

 ## Features

 This package simplifies the creation and management of multiple a/b tests.
 It comes with a local adapter for local a/b tests and can be extended with further adapters.
-It supports test values of the types bool, int and enum.
+It supports test values of the types `bool`, `int`, `String` and `Enum`.

 The package `ab_testing_firebase` provides an additional firebase adapter that simplifies remote a/b tests.

 ## Getting started

-You need to do add `ab_testing_core` to the dependencies of the pubspec.yaml
+You need to add `ab_testing_core` to the dependencies of the pubspec.yaml.

 ```dart
 dependencies: